caiettia/Thesis-Project/README.md

 activation function, while the final layer has a linear activation function.
 The reason this final layer is composed of one neuron is because this is the output layer, and is necessary since we are utilizing this NN for a regression task!
 The NN is then compiled with the ADAM optimizer, an adaptive version of gradient descent, and finally fit with the training data.

+## Random Forest
+Random Forests is a regression algorithm that is an expansion upon the Decision Trees algorithm.
+The algorithm works by creating a forest of Decision Trees that are randomly sampled with replacement.
+RF then weights each Decision Tree to control for some of the overfitting issues that the Decision Tree algorithm is prone to.

 # Model Evaluation
 For purposes of understanding how these regression methods perform against eachother, we apply each of them to the Boston Housing data set.
 In terms of how these methods